-What you’ll see on your free walking tours
+What will you see on free walking tours?

 Are free walking tours really free?